dockersamples/helloworld-demo-python/README.md

-# Hello World Python Demo for Docker Init
+# A Simple Hello World Python Demo

+Example used to demonstrate ```docker init``` CLI for a simple Hello World Python Program

 ## Run the application